 - “For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many,” (10:45).

 How do we respond to Him Who Came to Serve?

-As we prayerfully meditate on the passage below, let us cooperate with His work and commit to follow Him Who Came to Serve by following His example.
+As we prayerfully meditate on the passage below, let us cooperate with His work and commit to follow Him Who Came to Serve as we trust Him to empower and enable us to follow His example.

 Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves; 4 do not merely look out for your own personal interests, but also for the interests of others.
 5 Have this attitude in yourselves which was also in Christ Jesus, 6 who, although He existed in the form of God, did not regard equality with God a thing to be grasped, 7 but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
 8 Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross, (Philippians 2:3-8).

 Jesus Who for all eternity existed as God, Came to Serve through emptying and humbling Himself to the very point of death …for us.
 By His death we are set free.

 Let us pray as He increases in our lives, we would decrease and grow in our freedom in Christ to become more and more like Him Who Came to Serve.

 For you were called to freedom, brethren; only do not turn your freedom into an opportunity for the flesh, but through love serve one another, (Galatians 5:13).